mechpen/mechpen.github.io/src/posts/2020-07-25-k8s-cpu/index.md

 containers: according to the [CFS equation](https://mechpen.github.io/posts/2020-04-27-cfs-group/index.html#1.-cfs-concepts), each container's CPU time is proportional to its scheduling weight.
-Container "foo" gets 1/8 of the total 8 CPU share, thus gets 1 CPU out of the total 8 CPUs.
+Container "foo" gets 1/8 of the total 8 CPU share, so it gets 1 CPU out of the total 8 CPUs.

 However, in SMP systems, `cpu.shares` does not equal to CFS weight as explained in [this